SridharaDasu/L1TSignalZerobiasMixer/README.md

 This package contains instructions for
 1) producing Madgraph5 based signals,
-2) hadronize them using Pythia8
+2) hadronize them using Pythia8,
-3) simulate for CMS detector response using Delphes
+3) simulate for CMS detector response using Delphes,
-4) read zerobias L1TCaloRegion data, in a format suitable for L1TAutoEncoder studies, from separtately produced in CMSSW runs
+4) read zerobias L1TCaloRegion data, in a format suitable for L1TAutoEncoder studies, from separtately produced files in CMSSW runs,
-5) overlay a random zerobias event with the produced signal and save the data back in a format suitable for L1TAutoEncoder studies.
+5) overlay a random zerobias event with the produced signal,
+6) save the data back in a format suitable for L1TAutoEncoder studies.

 The inputs are madgraph, pythia8 and Delphes control files for the signal root file producer are named *.txt.